kshitizkhanal7/energy-analytics-handbook/README.md

 # Handbook of Energy Analytics
+_Systemic, algorithmic, and data-centric modeling for the energy transition_

 *Kshitiz Khanal*

 A handbook of energy analytics covering lessons and tutorials on applications of modeling, optimization, data science, machine learning, spatial analysis, and other techniques.
 The resources are demonstrated primarily in Python, with some developed in R, Excel, and other tools best fit for the purpose.

 - [ ] Intro to Energy Analytics
 - [ ] Forecasting and time series analysis